Posts

 The Legends of Naga Families and the Meanings of Their Colors The Naga, a mythical creature believed to connect the human world with the natural world, serves both as a protector of rivers and streams and as a symbol of abundance.
 Naga legends are not singular but are divided into multiple families, each with distinct characteristics and powers.
 The colors of the Naga also carry profound meanings according to belief.
 Suwan Naga Family (Gold) Nagas of the Suwan family are often described as having radiant golden scales that shimmer in sunlight, symbolizing wealth, prosperity, and good fortune.
 Meaning of gold: Wealth, success, and sanctity Racha Naga Family (Red) This Naga family has bright red scales like flames, with powers associated with courage, love, and protection.
 Meaning of red: Courage, love, desire, and life force Silver/White Naga Family The silver or white scales of this Naga family are often seen as symbols of purity, wisdom, and tranquility....

-Go Deep: The Naga in Isan–Lao–Cambodian cultures: Beliefs that are similar yet different
+The Naga in Isan–Lao–Cambodian cultures: Beliefs that are similar yet different | Go Deep

 Image